icerpc/icerpc-docs/pages/docs/slice/language-guide/parameters-and-fields.md

 [`CompleteAsync`][pipe-reader-complete-async] on the stream when you're done reading it.
 The exception argument is
 ignored: the peer doesn't see a difference between a null and non-null exception.

-For all other stream element types, a stream parameter is mapped to an `IAsyncEnumerable<T>` in C#.
+For all other stream element types, a stream parameter is mapped to an `IAsyncEnumerable<T>` in C#, where the async enumerable is the mapped C# type for the Slice stream element type.
 For example:

 {% side-by-side alignment="top" %}
 ```slice